felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 ## Catalogs

 A **Catalog** is simply a container for your products and their associated details.
-In Catalog Manager you can create multiple catalogs to cater for different business scenarios.
-Catalogs can also be created globally across all locations, or at specific locations.
+In Catalog Manager you can edit or create multiple catalogs to cater for different business scenarios.

+Catalogs can be created globally across all locations, or at specific locations.
+For more information, see [Accounts](https://www.hubrise.com/docs/account) and [Locations](https://www.hubrise.com/docs/locations).
 At one location, you may, for example, create one catalog that imports products from your EPOS and synchronises with an online ordering system.
 At another location, you may create a catalog which is manually maintained and is used only to populate and maintain an online menu.

-When you open Catalog Manager from the Connections console, the **Catalogs** page is displayed.
-From here you can add new catalogs, rename, duplicate or delete existing ones.
+When you open Catalog Manager from the **CONNECTIONS** console, the **Catalogs** page is displayed.
+From here you can create new catalogs.
+You can also use the **Actions** dropdown to rename, duplicate or delete existing ones.

 ![Catalog Manager Catalog list](../images/001-en-catalog-list.png)